 Depending on the circumstances of your elder abuse case, a lawyer can launch an investigation in cooperation with an adult protective service agency, file a civil claim to recover damages or begin formal criminal proceedings to punish the harmful conduct.

-Speak to our lawyers at The Weitz Firm, LLC, to figure out which legal proceedings is the most appropriate in your case.
+Speak to our lawyers at The Weitz Firm, LLC, to figure out which legal proceedings are the most appropriate in your case.

 Yes, you have options.
-At the Weitz Firm, we believe that the elderly deserve respect and will not stand for their abuse.
+At The Weitz Firm, LLC, we believe that the elderly deserve respect and will not stand for their abuse.
 We want to help you hold those responsible accountable.
-When you need a medical malpractice lawyer in Philadelphia, let us be there for you.
-Our knowledgeable and experienced team will work tirelessly to secure compensation for your loves one’s pain and suffering.
-You can contact us for a free consultation by clicking here or calling 267-587-6240.
+When you need a medical malpractice lawyer, let us be there for you.
+Our knowledgeable and experienced team will work tirelessly to secure compensation for your loved one’s pain and suffering.
+You can contact us for a free consultation by clicking here or calling our team.